Here's something I didn't know. Quality needles are made to break. Really.

 Some embroiderers recommend changing needles every 8-10 hours, others say 20 hours, and some say change it when you are experiencing problems.
 At any rate, when in doubt, change it out.
 You've spent thousands of dollars on an embroidery machine and good money on fabric; it doesn't make sense to skimp on the needles.

-The Klassé needle bundle provides a great selection of needle types for a variety of embroidery and heirloom projects and shipping is FREE!
+The Klassé needle bundle provides a great selection of needle types for a variety of embroidery and heirloom projects.

 Check back for articles and projects featuring wing needles, hemstitch needles, and twin needles.